-Access Parks - Broadband Internet for Park Residents and Employees
+Access Parks - Broadband Internet for Employees and Visitors

 MAMMOTH HOT SPRINGS, WY - The National Park Service (NPS) seeks additional comments from the public about the impacts a Wi-Fi proposal may have on Yellowstone National Park's historic properties or other cultural resources.
 The proposal from AccessParks includes the installation of indoor Wi-Fi networks and associated equipment for park visitors and employees at select park lodging facilities and employee housing.